Stratio/sparta/docker/README.md

     - mesos: It will execute using a mesos cluster.
     - yarn: It will execute using a yarn cluster.
 STOP_GRACEFULLY: Stop condition when finish Spark Contexts
+AWAIT_STOP_TERMINATION: Maximun time to wait when the Spark Context ends.
+Then it will terminate forcibly
 REMEMBER_PARTITIONER: Remember partitioner in stateful operations in Spark
 AUTO_DELETE_CHECKPOINT: auto delete checkpoint path when run policies
 MESOS_MASTER: Only needed if EXECUTION_MODE is 'mesos'.
 Indicates the ip or fqdn of the Mesos master host (i.e. mesos.demo.stratio.com:7077).